St. Canute's Cathedral: Second St. Canute's Cathedral

 The single tower was completed in 1586 over the west entrance in the same style as the rest of the cathedral.
-Five bells hang in the tower, the oldest from 1300 cast by Adam..., one cast in 1597 by Jens Hansen, a bell cast in 1677, and one from 1767 cast by ...
-Leitze.
-The most recent bell was cast by MP Allerup in 1880.
+Five bells hang in the tower.
+The oldest bell was cast in 1300 by Adam?.
+The next one was cast in 1597 by Jens Hansen.
+The next one was cast in 1677 by I. M. The next one was cast in 1767 by Leitze.
+The newest bell was cast in 1880 by M. P. Allerup.

 In 1633 Valkendorf's Chapel was added, by all accounts a fine example of Renaissance artistry.
 Unfortunately it was dismantled in the great restoration of 1868.

 Thomas Kingo was made the Lutheran Bishop of Odense in 1634.
 He was Denmark's most famous psalmist and produced a new hymnbook to which he personally contributed 85 hymns.

 1752 Amdie Worm's spectacular organ was installed.
 The facade of the organ remains, but the organ has been expanded and improved to become the cherished voice of Odense Cathedral.

 During restoration work in the 1870s, the crypt which had been closed since the Reformation was refurbished and opened as a chapel, and Saint Canute once more went on display.